A (motor yacht): Design and development

-"A" was designed by Philippe Starck.
+A was designed by Philippe Starck.
 According to Boat International, "the design for what would become the world’s most talked about superyacht bubbled into Starck’s mind at his home in Burano, Venice, in 2004.
 There was no brief beyond an idea of length and a demand for six cabins".
 Starck is quoted as saying "That was the beauty of the project and the beauty and intelligence of the owner, he just left me completely free," and the article notes that "[his] intention was to make her blend with the sea, to have her live [...] in 'harmony' with the elements.
 He became obsessed with the way the yacht moved through the water, with barely a ripple, “like a whale”".

-In common with many superyachts, little was known about A when it was first commissioned.
-Builder Blohm + Voss issued a press release in December 2004 identifying the vessel as Project Sigma, which was how it became most commonly known during its construction.
+In common with many superyachts, little was known about A when she was first commissioned.
+Builder Blohm + Voss issued a press release in December 2004 identifying the vessel as Project Sigma, which was how it became most commonly known during her construction.
 Its length was given as 118 m, a metre short of its final length.
-While conceptual designer Philippe Starck and project manager Neil Wade were credited personally, and naval architect Martin Francis was the chief technical and naval designer and Starck's partner on the project.
+While conceptual designer Philippe Starck and project manager Neil Wade were credited personally, Starck's partner naval architect Martin Francis was the chief technical and naval designer.
 Starck was alleged to have taken only three and a half hours to come up with the final shape, whose reverse bow and tumblehome design has drawn parallels with the Zumwalt class of stealth destroyers designed for the US Navy.
 However, in an interview with Wallpaper magazine, Starck acknowledged it took a month to complete following its commissioning.

-It was also stated in the press release that the owner of mega yacht Pelorus — Russian billionaire Roman Abramovich — was not the customer behind Sigma.
+It was also stated in the press release that the owner of mega yacht Pelorus, Russian billionaire Roman Abramovich, was not the customer behind Sigma.
 Nevertheless, because Pelorus was undergoing a concurrent refit at the same shipyard, and because both projects shared the same management company, there was continued speculation that the two vessels had a common owner throughout As construction.
-Melnichenko was not confirmed as the true owner until after the ship was delivered in July 2008.
+Melnichenko's name appeared only after the ship was delivered in July 2008.

 In interviews for Yachts International and Die Zeit magazines, Starck gave details of the vessel's most innovative features.
 He described her as a "stealth yacht" with a very smooth hull design, which left almost no wake at 25 knots.
 Its "purity" was, he said, a reflection of its owner, a "young and brilliant mathematician."
-Melnichenko, a reputed math prodigy, was not confirmed as the true owner until after the ship was delivered in July 2008.
+Connection with Melnichenko, a reputed math prodigy, was not confirmed until after the ship was delivered in July 2008.
 Martin Francis, the boat's naval architect, was also interviewed by Yachts International in 2008, and he too cited the boat's efficiency through the water and her small bow wake as a major innovation.
 Francis explained that typically the shipyard will do the hull testing, but in As case a model was built and tested in the Solent estuary early in the design process, long prior to the involvement of any builders.